Some helpers for ROOT

 TGraph-specific specialization to handle the case you mention.

 Are there any other ROOT classes of which you are aware for which similar behavior is required?

 #3 Updated by Rob Kutschke almost 6 years ago

 A few come to mind: TText, TAxis, TCanvas but I can imagine use cases in which people do not want these to be automatically stored.
 I have never encountered a case of someone wanting a transient TGraph.

 The use case that I have in mind for the first two is to make text bin labels for a histogram: for example a histogram of the PDGId numbers (or names) of which particles created how many hits.
 Right now I can fill the histograms but I need to do a lot of gymnastics to get the bin labels over to the code that will plot the histograms.

-#4 Updated by Marc Paterno over 5 years ago
+#4 Updated by Marc Paterno almost 6 years ago

 - % Done changed from 0 to 50